Next: The Ising model

-Let us suppose the system is initially in a particular state and we
+Let us suppose the system is initially in a particular state

 change it to another state